 - 7. In 2016, Mr. Vo wished to marry his girlfriend of several years.
 He and his fiancée, a native-born U.S. citizen, attempted to obtain a marriage license from multiple Louisiana parish clerks, but were denied based on Mr. Vo's inability to provide a certified birth certificate, a valid and unexpired passport, or an unexpired visa accompanied by a Form I-94 issued by the United States, as required by Act 436. - 8.
 Mr. Vo meets all other requirements for obtaining a marriage license from the State of Louisiana, and would have been eligible for a marriage license but for his inability to provide the documents newly required by state law.
 The only impediments to Mr. Vo's ability to obtain a marriage license are the barriers Act 436 imposes on him because he was born outside of the United States. - 9.
-Because Mr. Vo attempted to obtain a marriage license and was denied, Defendants' policies and procedures substantially and directly interfere with his fundamental right to marry.
-Defendants' policies and procedures also discriminate against Mr. Vo because he was born outside the United States.
+Because Mr. Vo attempted to obtain a marriage license and was denied, Defendants, in enforcing Act 436, substantially and directly interfered with his fundamental right to marry.
+Defendants, in enforcing Act 436, also discriminated against Mr. Vo because he was born outside the United States.
 Thus, these policies violate the Due Process Clause and Equal Protection Clause of the Fourteenth Amendment to the United States Constitution. - 10.
-Moreover, because Defendants are attempting to regulate the terms under which immigrants can marry within the State of Louisiana in an effort to combat purported marriage fraud in the realm of immigration, Defendants' policies and procedures violate the Supremacy Clause of the United States Constitution.
+Moreover, because Defendants, in enforcing Act 436, are attempting to regulate the terms under which immigrants can marry within the State of Louisiana in an effort to combat purported marriage fraud in the realm of immigration, Act 436 violates the Supremacy Clause of the United States Constitution.